 |Order this 6 DVD set with over 9

 here, it will get you started!

-We have trained hundreds of people from 47 states and
+We have trained growers from forty seven states and

 all six inhabited continents

 March 13 to 19

 September 4 to 10